Skip to content

 1. Intervals & ConsonanceHow two simultaneous notes are classified: perfect, imperfect, dissonant, and the ambivalent fourthfoundation for all vertical rules

-2. Motion & Forbidden ParallelsThe four types of relative motion; why parallel and hidden perfects are banned; crossing, spacing, invertible counterpointparallel_fifth, parallel_octave, hidden_parallel_fifth, hidden_parallel_octave, voice_crossing, spacing_adjacent_voices_within_octave, invertible_at_octave, fourth_only_on_weak_beat
+2. Motion & Forbidden ParallelsThe four types of relative motion; why parallel and hidden perfects are banned; crossing, spacing, invertible counterpointparallel_fifth, parallel_octave, hidden_parallel_fifth, hidden_parallel_octave, voice_crossing, spacing_adjacent_voices_within_octave, invertible_at_octave

-3. Dissonance TreatmentStrong beats demand chord tones; weak beats tolerate passing and neighbor tones; the four suspension figuresstrong_beat_dissonance, vertical_dissonance, unprepared_dissonance, suspension_preparation, suspension_resolution_step_down, suspension_seventh_sixth
+3. Dissonance TreatmentStructural accents demand chord tones; weak positions tolerate passing and neighbor tones; the four suspension figuresstrong_beat_dissonance, vertical_dissonance, unprepared_dissonance, suspension_preparation, suspension_resolution_step_down, suspension_seventh_sixth

 4. Melodic WritingEach voice judged as a line: forbidden leaps, leap recovery, the leading tone's obligationaugmented_melodic, diminished_melodic, tritone_melodic, consecutive_leaps, leading_tone_resolution, voice_range_integrity